KWXY

-KWXY (1340 AM) is a commercial radio station licensed to Cathedral City, California, serving the Palm Springs radio market in the Coachella Valley.
-Established in 1964, KWXY is owned by Louie Comella through licensee IVOX RADIO LLC.
-The station's studios, offices, and transmitter are located at its historic facilities on Dinah Shore Drive in Cathedral City.
+KWXY (1340 AM) is a radio station in Cathedral City, California, United States, serving the Palm Springs area.
+It is owned by IVOX Radio and broadcasts a variety music format of songs from the 1940s through the 1970s.
+The studios, offices, and transmitter are located on Dinah Shore Drive.
+Programming is simulcast on the FM band by translator station K222DA on 92.3 MHz.